wuddup-02120/ORB-Backtest/README.md

 ## Simulation Results

-Below is a screenshot of the portfolio simulation results:
+Below is a screenshot of the portfolio simulation results for 1:1 RR:

 ![Simulation Results](Equity_Curve_Plots/sim_results_screenshot.png)